responsive-sk/hdm-boot/docs/SECURITY.md

 # Security Guide

-This document outlines the security features and best practices implemented in the MVA Bootstrap Application.
+This document outlines the security features and best practices implemented in the HDM Boot Application.

 ## 🔒 Security Overview

-The MVA Bootstrap Application implements a **security-first** approach with multiple layers of protection against common web vulnerabilities.
+The HDM Boot Application implements a **security-first** approach with multiple layers of protection against common web vulnerabilities.

 ### Security Principles